Published:

-Anyone who intermediates payments between buyers and sellers on a Swiss marketplace may fall under the Anti-Money Laundering Act (AMLA).
-What matters is whether you provide «payment services» within the meaning of Art.
+Anyone who mediates payments between buyers and sellers on a Swiss marketplace may fall under the Anti-Money Laundering Act (AMLA).
+The decisive factor is whether you provide "payment services" within the meaning of Art.
 2 para.
-3 lit. b AMLA – and whether this activity exceeds the professional thresholds of the AMLO.
-If both apply, you need either an affiliation to a self-regulatory organisation (SRO) or a direct FINMA authorisation.
+3 lit. b AMLA – and whether this activity exceeds the professional threshold values of the AMLO.
+If both apply, you need either an affiliation with a self-regulatory organisation (SRO) or a direct FINMA licence.

-This guide explains the relevant legal basis, shows when a marketplace qualifies as a financial intermediary and when it does not, and describes the specific obligations in the event of subjection – including the possibility of outsourcing these obligations to a regulated Payment Service Provider (PSP).
+This guide explains the relevant legal foundations, shows when a marketplace is considered a financial intermediary and when it is not, and describes the specific obligations in the event of subordination – including the option of outsourcing these obligations to a regulated Payment Service Provider (PSP).

 1. What does "financial intermediary" mean in Swiss law?

-In Swiss law, a financial intermediary is a person who, on a professional basis, accepts, safekeeps or helps invest or transfer assets belonging to others.
-The Anti-Money Laundering Act (AMLA) distinguishes between two categories: The financial intermediaries supervised under special legislation under Art.
+In Swiss law, a financial intermediary is defined as a person who on a professional basis accepts, keeps on deposit, or helps to invest or transfer third-party assets.
+The Anti-Money Laundering Act (AMLA) distinguishes between two categories: financial intermediaries supervised by special legislation pursuant to Art.
 2 para.
-2 AMLA (banks, insurance companies, securities firms) are directly supervised by FINMA.
-The other financial intermediaries under Art.
+2 AMLA (banks, insurance companies, securities firms) are directly under FINMA supervision.
+The other financial intermediaries pursuant to Art.
 2 para.
-3 AMLA – the so-called parabanking sector – can choose whether to submit directly to the Swiss Financial Market Supervisory Authority (FINMA) or join a self-regulatory organisation (SRO) recognised by FINMA.
+3 AMLA – the so-called parabanking sector – can choose whether to submit directly to the Swiss Financial Market Supervisory Authority (FINMA) or to join a self-regulatory organisation (SRO) recognised by FINMA.

 For marketplace operators, Art.
 2 para.
 3 lit. b AMLA is particularly relevant.
-This catalogue offence covers persons who provide «payment services, in particular effect electronic transfers for third parties or issue or manage means of payment such as credit cards and traveller's cheques».
-In concrete terms: if your marketplace accepts customer funds and forwards them to sellers, you potentially meet this definition.
+This general definition covers individuals who "provide payment services, in particular by carrying out electronic transfers on behalf of third parties or by issuing or managing payment methods such as credit cards and traveller's cheques".
+Specifically: if your marketplace accepts customer funds and forwards them to sellers, you potentially meet this criterion.

-Whether you are actually subject to subjection as a financial intermediary depends on a second criterion: professional activity.
+However, whether you are actually subject to subordination as a financial intermediary depends on a second criterion: professional conduct.

 The Anti-Money Laundering Ordinance (AMLO) defines in Art.
-7 when a financial intermediary activity is deemed professional.
-Only when at least one of the following criteria is met does an affiliation or authorisation obligation arise:
+7 when a financial intermediary activity is considered professional.
+An affiliation or licensing obligation only arises when at least one of the following criteria is met:

 Transaction volume per calendar year | More than CHF 2 million |

-For marketplaces with regular payment flows, the gross revenue and transaction volume criteria are particularly relevant.
-A marketplace that processes CHF 200,000 in payments per month exceeds the CHF 2 million transaction volume threshold after just ten months.
-Important: Under Art.
-9 AMLO, the money or value transfer business is generally always considered professional – unless it is carried out for related persons with gross revenue of at most CHF 50,000 per calendar year.
+For marketplaces with regular payment transactions, the gross revenue and transaction volume criteria are particularly relevant.
+A marketplace that processes CHF 200’000 in payments monthly will exceed the threshold of CHF 2 million transaction volume after just ten months.
+Important: Pursuant to Art.
+9 AMLO, money or value transfer services are basically always considered professional – unless they are performed for closely related persons with gross revenue of no more than CHF 50’000 per calendar year.

-Activities for related persons (e.g. spouses, registered partners) are only taken into account once gross revenue exceeds CHF 50,000 per calendar year (Art.
+Activities for closely related persons (e.g. spouses, registered partners) are only taken into account if a gross revenue of CHF 50’000 per calendar year is exceeded (Art.
 7 para.
 4 AMLO).
-In practice, this exception hardly applies to marketplace models.
+In practice, this exception hardly ever applies to marketplace models.

-If professional activity is established, you as a financial intermediary in the parabanking sector have two options:
+Once the professional nature is established, you as a financial intermediary in the parabanking sector have two options:

 Option A: Affiliation with an SRO

 A self-regulatory organisation (SRO) is an industry association recognised by FINMA that supervises its members and monitors compliance with AMLA obligations.
-In Switzerland there are several SROs, including the Association for Quality Assurance of Financial Services (VQF), PolyReg and sector-specific SROs.
-SRO affiliation is the more practical solution for most marketplaces, as the effort is significantly lower compared with a FINMA authorisation.
+In Switzerland, there are several SROs, including the Association for Quality Assurance in Financial Services (VQF), PolyReg, and industry-specific SROs.
+Affiliation with an SRO is the more practical solution for most marketplaces, as the effort involved is significantly lower compared to a FINMA licence.

-Costs: The admission fee for an SRO such as PolyReg is approx. CHF 1,600.
-The annual membership fees vary depending on the size of the business and start at around CHF 1,500 to CHF 5,000 for smaller financial intermediaries.
-In addition, there are audit costs, which depending on complexity can amount to CHF 3,000 to CHF 15,000 per year.
+Costs: The admission fee for an SRO such as PolyReg is approx. CHF 1’600.
+Annual membership fees vary depending on the size of the company and start at around CHF 1’500 to CHF 5’000 for smaller financial intermediaries.
+In addition, there are audit costs which, depending on complexity, can range from CHF 3’000 to CHF 15’000 per year.

-Direct submission to FINMA is an alternative that is mainly worthwhile in practice for larger or higher-risk business models.
-The authorisation process is more time-consuming, and FINMA charges fees for the review and ongoing supervision.
+Direct subordination to FINMA is an alternative that is particularly worthwhile in practice for larger or high-risk business models.
+The licensing process is more elaborate, and FINMA charges fees for the review and ongoing supervision.
 For most SME marketplaces, this option is disproportionate.

 Typical target group | SMEs, smaller platforms | Larger companies, FinTechs |

-Important: Under Art.
+Important: According to Art.
 11 para.
-1 AMLO, you must submit an affiliation or authorisation application within two months after the change to professional activity.
-Until the procedure is completed, you may only carry out actions that are absolutely necessary to preserve the assets.
+1 AMLO, you must submit an application for affiliation or authorisation within two months of switching to professional conduct.
+Until the completion of the procedure, you may only perform actions that are absolutely necessary to preserve the assets.

 4. When a marketplace is not considered a financial intermediary

-Not every marketplace on which payments flow is automatically subject to the AMLA.
-There are clear constellations in which no financial intermediation exists:
+Not every marketplace where payments flow is automatically subject to the AMLA.
+There are clear scenarios in which financial intermediation does not occur:

-If payment processing is merely a subordinate ancillary service to your main activity, the so-called accessory exemption may apply.
-FINMA Circular 2011/1 states as an indication that the gross revenue from the payment service must amount to at most 10% of total company gross revenue.
-In addition, the funds for payment processing must come from the general funds of the main service provider.
+If the payment processing is merely a subordinate secondary service to your main activity, the so-called accessory exception can apply.
+FINMA Circular 2011/1 mentions as an indicator that the gross revenue from the payment service may amount to a maximum of 10% of the total corporate gross revenue.
+In addition, the funds used for payment processing must originate from the general funds of the primary service provider.

 Auxiliary person of a regulated PSP

 Art.
 2 para.
-2 lit. a no. 2 AMLO exempts auxiliary persons of financial intermediaries authorised or affiliated in Switzerland from the subjection obligation – under clear conditions: The auxiliary person must not appear independently, must be involved in the organisational measures of the financial intermediary for anti-money laundering purposes and must be trained accordingly.
-In practical terms: If you, as marketplace operator, use a regulated PSP such as Payrexx and outsource payment processing entirely to it, you potentially act as an auxiliary person and are yourself not subject to subjection.
+2 lit. a no. 2 AMLA exempts auxiliary persons of financial intermediaries authorised or affiliated in Switzerland from the licensing obligation – under clear conditions: The auxiliary person must not act independently, must be integrated into the financial intermediary's organisational measures to combat money laundering, and must be trained accordingly.
+Practically speaking: If you, as a marketplace operator, use a regulated PSP like Payrexx and completely outsource payment processing to them, you potentially act as an auxiliary person and are not subject to subordination yourself.

-If your marketplace acts only as a matching platform and buyers pay sellers directly (e.g. via their own payment page), there is no financial intermediation.
-You neither accept assets belonging to others nor help transfer them.
+If your marketplace only functions as an intermediary platform and buyers pay the sellers directly (e.g. via their own payment page), there is no financial intermediation.
+You neither accept third-party assets nor assist in transferring them.

 Even if a financial intermediary activity within the meaning of Art.
 2 para.
-3 AMLA exists, no affiliation obligation arises as long as none of the professional activity criteria under Art.
-7 AMLO is met.
-However, this exception is only temporary – once a threshold is exceeded, the two-month deadline applies.
+3 AMLA is present, no affiliation obligation arises as long as none of the professional criteria under Art.
+7 AMLO are met.
+However, this exception is only temporary – as soon as a threshold value is exceeded, the two-month deadline applies.

-5. Obligations in the event of AMLA subjection: what you need to expect
+5. Obligations in case of AMLA subordination: What to expect

-If your marketplace qualifies as a financial intermediary and professional activity applies, you must fulfil the following due diligence obligations:
+If your marketplace is considered a financial intermediary and is run on a professional basis, you must comply with the following diligence obligations:

 Identification of the contracting party (KYC)

 Art.
-4 AMLA requires you to identify the beneficial owner behind a business relationship – in other words, the natural person to whom the assets ultimately belong or who effectively controls the business relationship.
+4 AMLA requires you to identify the beneficial owner behind a business relationship – that is, the natural person to whom the assets ultimately belong or who effectively controls the business relationship.

-All transactions and clarifications must be documented under Art.
-7 AMLA so that qualified third parties can make a reliable assessment.
+All transactions and investigations must be documented according to Art.
+7 AMLA in such a way that qualified third parties can form a reliable opinion.
 The records must be kept in Switzerland for at least ten years.

 Duty to report in case of suspicion (MROS)

 Art.
-9 AMLA establishes a duty to report in the event of justified suspicion of money laundering or terrorist financing.
-The report is made to the Money Laundering Reporting Office Switzerland (MROS) at the Federal Office of Police.
-The reporting duty must be fulfilled immediately – delaying or failing to do so can have criminal consequences (Art.
+9 AMLA establishes a duty to report if there is a reasonable suspicion of money laundering or terrorist financing.
+The report is submitted to the Money Laundering Reporting Office (MROS) at the Federal Office of Police.
+The duty to report must be fulfilled immediately – delay or failure to report can have criminal consequences (Art.
 37 AMLA).
-In parallel with the report there is an asset freeze: the assets involved in the report may not be moved until MROS responds or a statutory deadline expires.
+Parallel to the report, a freezing of assets applies: the assets involved in the report must not be moved until the MROS responds or a statutory period expires.

 Internal organisation

-As a financial intermediary subject to the AMLA, you must have an internal control system (Art.
+As an AMLA-regulated financial intermediary, you must have an internal control system (Art.
 8 AMLA).
-This includes clear responsibilities, a reporting officer, staff training and transaction monitoring that can detect unusual patterns.
+This includes clear responsibilities, a designated reporting officer, training for employees, and transaction monitoring capable of identifying unusual patterns.

-6. Checklist: what you should check before launch
+6. Checklist: What you should check before starting

-Before you launch your marketplace with a payment function, you should systematically clarify the following points:
+Before you start your marketplace with payment functionality, you should systematically clarify the following points:

-1. Analyse the payment flow: Does money flow through your own account or is it split directly by the PSP?
+Analyze payment flows: Does money flow through an own account or is it directly split by the PSP?

-3. Check professional activity criteria: Do you exceed one of the thresholds under Art.
-7 AMLO (CHF 50,000 gross revenue, 20+ business relationships, CHF 2 million transaction volume)?
+Check professional criteria: Do you exceed any of the thresholds under Art.
+7 AMLO (CHF 50’000 gross revenue, 20+ business relationships, CHF 2 million transaction volume)?

-4. Check the accessory exemption: Does the payment service account for less than 10% of your company revenue?
+Check accessory exception: Does the payment service account for less than 10% of your corporate revenue?

-5. Check the auxiliary person model: Are you contractually and organisationally integrated as an auxiliary person of a regulated PSP?
+Check auxiliary model: Are you contractually and organisationally integrated as an auxiliary of a regulated PSP?

-6. Plan SRO affiliation: Obtain quotes from VQF, PolyReg or a sector-specific SRO and plan the lead time (typically 2–4 months).
+Plan SRO affiliation: Obtain offers from VQF, PolyReg, or an industry-specific SRO and plan the lead time (typically 2–4 months).

-7. Define KYC processes: How do you identify sellers on your marketplace?
-Manually, by video identification or through your PSP?
+Define KYC processes: How do you identify sellers on your marketplace?
+Manually, via video identification, or through your PSP?

-8. Establish the MROS reporting process: Define internally who triggers the report to MROS in the event of suspicion and how the asset freeze is implemented operationally.
+Establish MROS reporting process: Define internally who triggers the report to MROS in case of suspicion and how the asset freezing is operatively implemented.

-9. Ensure documentation: Set up a system for ten-year record retention.
+Ensure documentation: Set up a system for the ten-year retention of files.

-10. Obtain a legal assessment: Have your specific payment flow reviewed by a law firm specialising in financial market law – the distinction is complex on a case-by-case basis.
+Obtain legal assessment: Have your specific payment flow reviewed by a law firm specialising in financial market law – the boundary can be complex in individual cases.

 7. How Payrexx supports you with AMLA compliance

-Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution that is specifically designed for platform operators.
-Through the split-payment model, the buyer's payment flows directly via Payrexx:
+Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution designed specifically for platform operators.
+Through the split payment model, the buyer's payment flows directly via Payrexx:

-The platform commission goes to the marketplace, the remaining amount to the seller – without the marketplace itself handling customer funds.
-Payrexx handles the KYC and onboarding of sub-merchants, the due diligence obligations under AMLA and the payouts to sellers.
+The platform's commission goes to the marketplace, and the remaining amount to the sellers – without the marketplace itself ever touching customer funds.
+Payrexx handles the KYC and onboarding of sub-merchants, the diligence obligations according to AMLA, and the payouts to the sellers.

-All common Swiss payment methods are supported – from TWINT and PostFinance to credit cards and the QR invoice.
-Integration takes place via a documented API that can be integrated into existing platforms.
+All common Swiss payment methods are supported – from TWINT and PostFinance to credit cards and QR bills.
+Integration is carried out via a documented API that can be integrated into existing platforms.

 Frequently Asked Questions (FAQ) about Anti-Money Laundering Act obligations for Swiss marketplaces